 If you buy and hold it for a long time, it can pay off.

-However, if you actively trade it, the commissions will cut a big chunk in your profits.
+However, if you actively trade it, the commissions will cut a sizeable chunk in your profits.

 How Many Shares are Available To Buy?

-The available shares to buy is often available at the Ask/Offer in the trading terminal during trading hours.
+The available shares to buy are often available at the Ask/Offer in the trading terminal during trading hours.

-The offer prices are the best prices that sellers are willing to sell the stock, including the number of shares.
+The offer prices are the best prices that sellers will sell the stock, including the number of shares.

 The total number of shares will be available for buyers.

-You can buy any number of shares of the stock as long as there are sellers.
+You can buy many shares of the stock as long as there are sellers.